 Never in my life would I have guessed I’d need to use sign language as a way to advocate for myself.
 I commend the nurses for their patience with me, not only did I have to spell out words but they had to remember and put together the letters I was desperately trying to remember how to sign.

 My progress was “slow and steady” a nurse would write in “my ICU stay book”.
 This book was one of the best things I had to help me understand what I had been through.
 This book, was essentially a written diary the nurses kept on me-letting me know about my progress.
 It was amazing to read all the positive vibes from my nurses.
 I’ve said it before, nurses are special people, but mine were exceptional.
 I became the talk of ICU quickly and when I awoke I had many nurses and doctors telling me how lucky I was to be alive.
 With the positive vibes came a few negative.
-One night, after a few weeks in ICU, I had a trach nurse (I’ll never forget) come onto the night shift who’s bedside manner was less than helpful in my already confused head.
+One night, after a few weeks in ICU, I had a trach nurse (I’ll never forget) come onto the night shift and her bedside manner was less than helpful in my already confused head.
 She said, “I was happy to see you made it, I thought you were a goner.”
 She was not young, she was likely a mother herself…but to be told in such a blunt manner was extremely hard and I called her out on it several minutes later.
 I explained to her (through tears of frustration), that I’m sure she wasn’t trying to be harsh but it came across that way.
 She apologized profusely and I truly hope the next tracheotomy patient she assists will benefit from my discomfort with that nurse-as letting her know what not to say to a patient was a critical lesson that night.

 While I only had a handful of Doctors and nurses who didn’t understand me, I had so many that did.
 When I awoke I was told repeatedly “it was good to see my eyes and to see me awake”-I was treated like a miracle on the ICU floor, because I was.
 To see the pure joy on their faces regarding my recovery was rewarding-but I feel I have a lot to live up to now.